DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 * **Pay-As-You-Go Pricing:**  Pay only for what you use, making RDS a cost-effective solution for your database needs.  💰

 Amazon RDS takes the complexity out of managing relational databases, providing a scalable, reliable, and cost-efficient solution in the cloud.

+## DynamoDB: Your Key-Value Dynamo for High-Performance Applications ⚡️🔑

+DynamoDB is a NoSQL, key-value document database that delivers blazing-fast, single-digit millisecond performance.
+It&#39;s the perfect choice for applications demanding real-time data updates and low latency.
+Think of it as a supercharged data store for your high-performance apps! 🚀

+**Key-Value Simplicity, Document Flexibility 🧰**

+Key-value databases store data as pairs of keys and values or attributes.
+DynamoDB takes this a step further by allowing you to store documents, where each key can have a varying number of attributes with different data types.
+This flexibility makes DynamoDB suitable for a wide range of use cases.

+**DynamoDB Features:  Performance, Scalability, and Peace of Mind 💪**

+DynamoDB offers a compelling set of features:

+* **Fully Managed (PaaS):**  No need to worry about server management.
+AWS handles all the operational aspects of your database. 🧰
+* **Global Reach:**  Operate your database across multiple regions for global reach and low latency. 🌎
+* **High Throughput:** DynamoDB can handle massive workloads, processing up to 20 million requests per second. 🤯
+* **Built-In Security:** Protect your data with integrated security features like encryption and access control. 🔐
+* **Backup and Restore:**  Keep your data safe with automated backups and point-in-time recovery. 💾

+DynamoDB is a powerful, scalable, and highly available database service that&#39;s ideal for applications requiring low latency and high throughput.